 Consider the channel

 When it comes to live chat sessions, sometimes the perceived anonymity of the internet fuels abuse.
 Customers are willing to say things that they never would in a face to face interaction.
-So, be sure to personalise.

-Always start the chat message with the customer’s name, and make use of any available data from their order history or previous sessions.
+One way to combat this perceived anonymity is to personalise the chat session as much as possible.
+For example, always start the chat message with the customer’s name, and make use of any available data from their order history or previous sessions.
 You can do this with pre-chat surveys, your customer chat history, and stored chat transcripts.

 Personalisation isn’t always enough.
 So, when dealing with abusive customers, try not to take it personally.
 Stay calm and remain polite back (no matter how hard that might be).
 Take a few breaths before you message back if you need.
 Remember — you’re the one caught in the firing line, but you aren’t the one at fault and you aren’t the one to blame.